-1. Click on Forgot account? in Facebook’s login window below your password field and follow the steps indicated.
+1. Click on “Forgot password?” in Facebook’s login window below your password field and follow the steps indicated.

-3. If you don’t have access to any of the methods suggested, click on No longer have access to these? and proceed to identify yourself.
+3. Choose one of the methods for receiving a recovery code: via Google account, email, or SMS.
+If you don’t have access to any of the methods suggested, click on “No longer have access to these?” and proceed to identify yourself.

 You can take these steps to make yourself less susceptible to hacker attacks:

-6. Take extra precautions while browsing Facebook:
+5. Take extra precautions while browsing Facebook:

 - Before clicking a link or opening any attachment that comes your way, double-check it to make sure it is reliable.